 The American Express prepaid cards are especially interesting for small, everyday purchases.
 The American Express Retail Prepaid Card is available with several pre-configured amounts.
 After activation (the fees of which vary depending on the amount of the card), you pay no monthly fees and can use the card anywhere American Express is accepted.
 Plus, your funds never expire and if your card is lost or stolen you can receive a replacement card with the same remaining balance.
 The American Express prepaid card for the Rewards Program allows you to redeem your points in exchange for an amount which is loaded onto the card.
 This amount ranges from $25 to $1,000, which is 3,125 to 125,000 points.
 It includes the same benefits as the regular prepaid card and can be ordered directly through the American Express Rewards Points Program portal.

 Frequently asked questions about prepaid credit cards

 They are usually purchased in advance and are not linked to any bank account.
 These cards can be purchased at stores, gas stations, convenience stores, grocery stores or online.
-KOHO, CIBC AC Conversion Visa and MOGO cards are available online.
+For example, KOHO and CIBC AC Conversion Visa cards are available online.

 A prepaid credit card works like a debit card, but with the benefits of a credit card.
 Unlike a credit card, you can't spend more than your available funds, but you have the possibility of booking a night at a hotel, renting a car or shopping online.
 A prepaid card does not help build your credit history.
 Unlike a debit card, it a prepaid card is not linked to your bank account.